sass/sass/doc-src/SASS_CHANGELOG.md

 All imports will now show up in the Ruby backtrace, with the proper filename and line number.

+In addition, when the `sass` executable encounters an error, it now prints the filename where the error occurs, as well as a backtrace of Sass imports.

 ## [2.2.3](http://github.com/nex3/haml/commit/2.2.3)

 Sass 2.2.3 prints line numbers for warnings about selectors